 Oh man, I can’t even begin to tell you guys how amazing the pho at Pho Saigon is.
 If you’re a fan of noodle soups, you’ll leave completely and utterly satisfied.
 There’s literally nothing better than a piping hot bowl of pho on a cold winter day.
 If you live in the DMV and need to get your fix, drive on over to Catonsville, MD stat – you seriously won’t regret it!

 Oh, and make sure you guys order rolls to start – both their fried spring rolls and summer rolls are on point!
 If you’re looking for something a bit more refreshing, go with the latter.
-If you’re ok with splurging, go with the former!
+If you’re ok with splurging on the extra calories, go with the former.
 You honestly can’t go wrong.
 I’ve also heard that their wings are ridiculous as well.
 I haven’t had a chance to try them yet, but I definitely will in the near future!
-Andddd if you’re a fan of thai iced tea, indulge for sure.
-The drink here is on the sweeter side, but it’s still stupid good.
+And if you’re a fan of thai iced tea, indulge for sure.
+The drink here is on the sweeter side, but it’s still really good.

 Anywho, that’s all for today, folks!
-I’m going back soon to try their other Vietnamese dishes so keep your eyes peeled – I’ll make sure to update y’all ASAP.
-Note: they have a fun man-vs-pho (2 lbs of noodles and 2 lbs of meat) challenge for you cray eaters out there.
+I’m going back soon to try their other Vietnamese dishes so keep your eyes peeled – I’ll make sure to update you all ASAP.
+Note: Pho Saigon has a fun man-vs-pho (2 lbs of noodles and 2 lbs of meat) challenge for you cray eaters out there.
 If you can finish the meat, noodles, and 1/2 the broth in less than 30 minutes, your meal is on them AND they’ll put your pic on their Wall of Fame!
 If not, it’ll cost you $25 for trying!